 So far, the Crusaders had not encountered a larger Ottoman unit.
-Now, on 10 November 1444, they had to realize that the main body of the Ottoman army camped barely 4 km north to them, neatly blocking the way home.
+Now, on 10 November 1444, they had to realize that the main body of the Ottoman army camped barely 4 km north of them, neatly blocking the way home.

-The military leaders were divided in the morning, many recommended to withdraw towards the south, getting around the Ottoman army.
+The military leaders were divided in the morning, and many recommended withdrawing towards the south, getting around the Ottoman army.
 Cardinal Cesarini, the one who had instigated the king to launch the campaign by telling him that an oath given to the pagans was not a valid obligation, now wanted to wait for the Christian reinforcement coming from the ships.
 He would have surrounded the army with a wagonburg (fortified camp surrounded by wagons).
 Obviously, he didn’t know that there would be no such Christian army coming from the sea.

 Finally, it was Hunyadi who saw just one possible solution: they had to attack the Turks at once if they wanted to survive.
 He suggested that they should cut off the wings of the enemy, then turn against the Janissaries.
 They took his advice.

 However, the whole thing began with bad omens.
 The page of the king accidentally dropped the king’s helmet which got a dent.
-Then, Ulászló, dressed in full armor, mounted his horse but the animal bolted and kicked him, bending the shoulder-piece of his armor.
+Then, Ulászló, dressed in full armor, mounted his horse but the animal bolted and kicked him, bending the shoulder piece of his armor.
 The horse became so savage that it had to be replaced with another.

 The next bad omen happened when the army was deployed and the flag-bearer was appointed.
 The flag of the kingdom was given to the 60-year-old Bátori István, the Judge of the Country, he was the father-in-law of Lord Szilágyi Mihály.
 According to the ancient Hungarian military habit, his spurs were taken away.
 King Ulászló stepped to him and asked whether he was ready to carry the flag which was decorated by the cross of Saint George.
 It was the very moment when the wind broke the shaft of the flag in two.
 It fell to the ground at once.

 Hunyadi deployed the army so it was facing north.
 On the left side, he was protected by Lake Devnya and its marshland.
-His left-wing stood at the lake, led by Szilágyi Mihály, the brother-in-law of Hunyadi.
-The main force was led by the king himself while Frank Tallóci, Bán (Duke) of Croatia led the right-wing.
-The slightly curved battle-line was supported by the wagonburg behind the right-wing where the cannons were deployed.
+His left wing stood at the lake, led by Szilágyi Mihály, the brother-in-law of Hunyadi.
+The main force was led by the king himself while Frank Tallóci, Bán (Duke) of Croatia led the right wing.
+The slightly curved battle line was supported by the wagonburg behind the right wing where the cannons were deployed.
 The wagons were guarded by the seasoned Czech mercenaries of Čejka Herman.

-There were about 4,000 mercenaries and Transylvanian soldiers in Szilágyi’s left-wing, along with men from the Temes Region, led by Orros György.
+There were about 4,000 mercenaries and Transylvanian soldiers in Szilágyi’s left wing, along with men from the Temes Region, led by Orros György.
 As for Tallóci, he had the armed men of the bishops and the Polish auxiliary forces under his command.
 There were five bishopric units, the fifth was led by Cardinal Cesarini himself.
 The troops of Bishop Dominis János of Várad stayed in reserve.

 King Ulászló was surrounded by 3,500 Hungarian and Polish knights and royal troops.
 Hunyadi was detached from them, he was supposed to lead his contingent of Wallachian troops where he thought it would be needed.
 At first, they stood behind the king’s units.